tran-barry/sample-lol-app/README.md

   * Would love to learn/implement if I had more time
 * server.js is getting very spaghetti-y
   * My general coding style is to brute-force first, refactor later
   * For larger projects like this, it's only handicapping me.
-Need more experience so I can write nice code sooner
+Need more JS experience so I can write nice code sooner